 Etobicoke Centre is located on the western side of Metropolitan Toronto.
-It has a rich history with interesting residents and neighborhoods.
+It has a rich history consisting of colourful neighborhoods and interesting residents, parks and historical landmarks.
 Of note are:

 - Centennial Park

 This community is named after Timothy Eaton of Eaton’s department store fame who, along with his descendants, bought 369 acres of land on both sides of Highway 427 between Bloor and Burnhamthorpe.
 From 1891 to 1944, they produced milk, beef, pork and vegetables for their downtown Toronto store.
 The name is remembered today in Eatonville Public Library and Eatonville Junior School.

 Centennial Park is a large regional park with many sports facilities, maintained by the Parks, Forestry and Recreation Division of the city of Toronto, Ontario, Canada

 The park was opened in 1967 for Canada's 100 birthday by the then Borough of Etobicoke and was part of the Hirons' dairy farm (the remaining part of the farm was sold for residential development in 1968.

 In 1976, the park was one of two venue sites for the 1976 Summer Paralympics.

 In 1998, when the six municipalities comprising Metropolitan Toronto were amalgamated, the park was integrated into Toronto Parks and Recreation from the former City of Etobicoke Parks Department